zachvalenta/jvns.ca/content/post/2018-01-13-rust-in-2018--way-easier-to-use-.markdown

   to contribute to the Rust language.

 Also -- who **isn't** Rust for?
 What are groups Rust's **wants** to be for but isn't for yet?
-What group of people is Rust explicitly not trying to serve? (like, is Rust also for people who are already C++ experts?
-I think so!)
+What group of people is Rust explicitly not trying to serve?

+I think it's exciting that Rust serves such different groups of people -- like I think Rust is for people who wish they could write C/C++ but find those languages hard, and that Rust is **also** for C/C++ experts who want more from their systems programming languages.

 That's all!
 I am very excited about Rust in 2018 and about continuing to work in Rust for the next 10 weeks!